 Nature sounds can also be very calming.
 Studies indicate that music blended with nature sounds helps people feel less anxious.
 Even people facing critical illness feel less anxiety after music therapy.
 This is why they’re often incorporated into relaxation and meditation music.

 - It can help manage pain.

 Studies have found that one of the best ways to manage pain naturally is by diverting attention elsewhere, including listening to music.
-Researchers found that during open-heart surgery, music has the ability to naturally increase oxytocin levels, providing natural pain relief.
-It’s also been used to manage pain that is associated with surgery, childbirth, cancer, and even burns treatments.
+Researchers found that during open-heart surgery, music can naturally increase oxytocin levels, providing natural pain relief.
+It’s also been used to manage pain that is associated with surgery, childbirth, cancer, and even burn treatments.

 Within one related study, researchers concluded that music therapy can offer cancer patients beneficial effects, including improved mood, reduced pain, and reduced anxiety.

 Interestingly, research has also shown that when singing, drumming, or dancing, this level of engagement increases your pain threshold, in comparison to just listening.